trendy-sand-dance/transcendence/README.md

 ### Dev usage
 Setup the paths to the locally cloned repos in a file called `set-env.sh`.
-> [!NOTE]
-> This file does not exist because it will be personal for everyone's use case, you can use `set-env.sh.example` as a starting point to create your own.

 Before you run any `docker compose` commands make sure to `source` the file first, this will load all the environment variables into **your** environment.
 ```